niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 - :guilabel:`-p / \\--profile`, the **name of the profile** you want to run jobs with.

    The profile is a label used by ``ABIN LAUNCHER`` to know which information to get from its different files.
 It specifies what type of scaling and rendering will be performed, which defines which program will be run and how.
-As will be shown throughout this documentation, the profiles are defined in the :ref:`clusters configuration file <clusters_file>` and the name given in the command line must match one of the names given in the file. *(This is case-sensitive!)*.
+As will be shown throughout this documentation, the profiles are defined in the :ref:`clusters configuration file <abin_clusters_file>` and the name given in the command line must match one of the names given in the file. *(This is case-sensitive!)*.

 - :guilabel:`-o / \\--out_dir`, the **output directory**

    This is the jobs root directory, where each job subdirectory will be created.
-Those subdirectories are the ones where the files will be created and from which the jobs will be submitted to the job scheduler.
+Those subdirectories are the ones where the files will be created and from where the jobs will be submitted to the job scheduler.

 There are also a number of optional arguments that can be used to adapt to each specific situation.
 Their description in the :ref:`command line arguments <abin_arguments>` subsection should be self-explanatory.